jaseok-dev-ops/ubuntu-dev-server/README.md

 127.0.0.1   wp.localhost.com
 127.0.0.1   node.localhost.com
 ```
-** NOTES FOR RUNNING THIS DEV ENVIRONMENT ON THE WINDOWS 10/11 UBUNTU LINUX SUB-SYSTEM
+** NOTES FOR RUNNING THIS DEV ENVIRONMENT ON THE WINDOWS 10/11 LINUX SUB-SYSTEM
 The host file should be edited in Windows as Ubuntu auto-generates the host file from the Windows host file.
-Restart after editing so Ubuntu can regenerate the host file from Windows.
+Restart the system after editing so Ubuntu can regenerate the host file from Windows.